Want to build your PowerPoint slides faster with fewer errors?

 These shortcut keys are better than using the font size dropdown because you can increase or decrease the font size whatever mode or tab you are in.
 For example, if you are in the Slide Show tab, you can make the font size bigger or smaller without having to go to the Home tab.

 What’s great about this shortcut is that it also works in Microsoft Word and other Office programs.

 #19.
-Format a specific chart element
+Format a chart element shortcut

 The chart is the most complicated element in PowerPoint because it has the most number of moving pieces and clicking through all the formatting options and menus takes a lot of time.

 A fast way to format a particular chart element is to double-click the element to open up its options.